 Significant changes from previous project proposal

-There are primary changes to what we propose in our 2016 proposal: First, further engineering effort is needed to qualify the dome port to the full specified operating depth of 1500 meters.
+There are two primary changes to what we proposed in our 2016 proposal: First, further engineering effort is needed to qualify the dome port to the full specified operating depth of 1500 meters.
 As a result, full operating range i2MAP AUV vs. ROV video comparisons will take place a year later than previously proposed in 2016 (i.e., 2017).
 Second, we are now requesting to upgrade the LED lighting to more powerful and efficient units.

 Publications based on the results of this project only